platformps/GLAB-370.1.3-The-String-Sorcery/README.md

 Once you've mastered the art of string manipulation, share your mystical creation(s) with your instructor

 ### Conclusion
-Congratulations on completing The String Sorcery: Python Edition!
-You have unlocked the secrets of string manipulation and harnessed the power to transform and manipulate text with Python.
+Congratulations on completing The **String Sorcery!** You have unlocked the secrets of string manipulation and harnessed the power to transform and manipulate text with Python.
 Take these newfound skills and continue your journey into the vast realms of Python programming.
 The magic of strings awaits—keep conjuring and creating wonders with your string sorcery!